 Cooking with whole chile pods can be intimidating if you’ve never done it, but it isn’t difficult and the flavors are unparalleled.
 It should be mentioned that “chile” is not synonymous with heat.
 In this sauce, darkly sweet Anchos complement the roasted pumpkin, while Pasilla Negro and Mulato provide an earthy base to support the sharpness of the kale.
 Just a touch of smoke is added with the Pasilla Oaxaca, producing a rich and complex concoction that is remarkably mild.
 If you like your Latin fare a little spicier, you can customize the heat level with a pinch or two of Chipotle Flakes.

-When cool, remove chiles and garlic from poaching liquid and puree in batches with the tomato sauce, adding back enough of the poaching liquid to form a thin sauce (about the consistency of teriyaki sauce).
+- Remove cooled chiles and garlic from poaching liquid and puree in batches with the tomato sauce, adding back enough of the poaching liquid to form a thin sauce (about the consistency of teriyaki sauce).
 You should end up with about seven cups of sauce.

-To roast the pumpkin, Preheat oven to 450 degrees.
+- Preheat oven to 450 degrees.
 Put an empty sheet pan in the oven to heat up.
 Toss the cubed raw pumpkin with the spices and enough neutral oil (canola, corn, safflower, peanut) to coat.
 Pour spiced pumpkin on to the hot sheet pan in an even, single layer.
 (Be careful to avoid over-crowding or you won't get good caramelization.)
 Roast until tender but still ‘al dente.’

-To make the filling, Wash, stem and chop the kale, then combine with the cooled, roasted pumpkin, beans, and cumin seeds.
+- Wash, stem and chop the kale, then combine with the cooled, roasted pumpkin, beans, and cumin seeds.

-To assemble and bake the enchiladas, Heat up enchilada sauce until it simmers, and place enough sauce in a 9x13 casserole dish to thinly coat the bottom.
+- Heat up enchilada sauce until it simmers, and place enough sauce in a 9x13 casserole dish to thinly coat the bottom.

-Dip tortillas in to heated sauce, coating both sides.
+- Dip tortillas in to heated sauce, coating both sides.

-Add a bit of cheese, and a generous handful of the pumpkin/kale/bean mix to the sauced tortilla, and roll it up.
+- Add a bit of cheese, and a generous handful of the pumpkin/kale/bean mix to the sauced tortilla, and roll it up.
 Plan to use about 2/3 of the cheese inside the enchiladas, and reserving 1/3 for the top.

-Place rolled enchilada in the prepared pan, and repeat until filled.
+- Place rolled enchilada in the prepared pan, and repeat until filled.
 For best results, pack them in tightly.
 Pour remaining sauce over the top of the rolled enchiladas, and top with remaining cheese.

-Bake at 325 degrees until bubbly and cheese has browned on top, about forty minutes.
+- Bake at 325 degrees until bubbly and cheese has browned on top, about forty minutes.